|Tax Bracket (Single)||Marginal Tax Rate|

 |Tax Bracket (Married)||Marginal Tax Rate|

-Montana has fourteen marginal tax brackets, ranging from 1.00% (the lowest Montana tax bracket) to 6.90% (the highest Montana tax bracket).
+Montana has seven marginal tax brackets, ranging from 1.00% (the lowest Montana tax bracket) to 6.90% (the highest Montana tax bracket).
 Each marginal rate only applies to earnings within the applicable marginal tax bracket, which are the same in Montana for single filers and couples filing jointly.
 The Federal Income Tax, by contrast, has different tax brackets for married, single, and Head of Household taxpayers.

 Technically, you don't have just one "tax bracket" - you pay all of the Montana marginal tax rates from the lowest tax bracket to the tax bracket in which you earned your last dollar.
 For comparison purposes, however, your Montana tax bracket is the tax bracket in which your last earned dollar in any given tax period falls.